After an eight year stint in N scale, I decided to return to HO scale in early 2008. For the next two years, I considered various locales to model.

 The PRR Middle Division Main Line

 The main line is presented as a vignette.
 The four track mainline makes a 120 foot loop around the train room.
-There is an in-line 18 track staging yard, with four or five tracks routed to each of the four main line tracks.
+There is an in-line 20 track staging yard, with four to six tracks associated with each of the four main line tracks.
 Each staging track holds a train consist that is “representative” of one or more trains that run during the schedule.
 Passenger trains are modeled after the actual Makeup of Trains book; freights per the Schedule of Arranged Freight Service.

 Other than running the throttle and obeying the signals, there won’t be much for the main line road crews to do.
 But then again, I have several operators that prefer to run through trains.